 Things You'll Need

-Make a pipe cleaner to check the oil level in your indoor Hunter Original ceiling fan.
-Measure an inch from the end of the pipe cleaner, and make a 90-degree bend at the 1-inch mark.
+Prepare a pipe cleaner to check the oil level in your indoor Hunter Original ceiling fan.
+Measure 1 inch from the end of the pipe cleaner, and make a 90-degree bend at the 1-inch mark.
 Measure 1 inch from the 90-degree bend, and make another 90 degree bend.
 Your pipe cleaner should look like a squared-off hook.

 Insert the pipe cleaner into the Hunter oil reservoir to check the oil level.
 To access the reservoir, stand directly beneath the fan and insert the pipe cleaner up and over the top of the switch housing, right against the motor.
 The switch housing hangs from the bottom of the fan and houses the speed switch for the motor.

 Pull the pipe cleaner from the oil reservoir and inspect the end.
 If any oil is present on the tip of the pipe cleaner, do not add oil to the fan.
-If the pipe cleaner is dry, you must add oil to the Hunter fan, and proceed to the following steps.
+If the pipe cleaner is dry, you must add oil to the Hunter fan, proceeding with the following steps.

 Spread newspapers on the floor directly beneath your fan, and protect any furniture with an old sheet or tarp to be safe.

-Recheck your Hunter ceiling fan oil level.
+Use the pipe cleaner to check the oil level, as before.
 Add additional oil if necessary, and then turn the fan on to coat the bearings with oil.

 Check the oil level in your Hunter Original ceiling fan by unscrewing the oil-hole screw on the side of the switch housing.
 If oil does not flow from the hole, you must add oil to the fan.

 Spread newspapers on the ground directly beneath your fan, and protect any outdoor furniture with an old sheet or tarp.